tomayac/how-fugu-is-the-web/README.md

 ### API data

-The raw data for the different Project Fugu 🐡 APIs is curated in a [spreadsheet](https://docs.google.com/spreadsheets/d/1ndxh6sl0fSOLHFlMdSiLPqmGPMDVJqkJFYnQ0Hsmhwo/edit?usp=sharing), which is then turned into JavaScript, so keeping the list of APIs updated is hopefully a straightforward task.
+The raw data for the different Project Fugu&nbsp;🐡 APIs is curated in a [spreadsheet](https://docs.google.com/spreadsheets/d/1ndxh6sl0fSOLHFlMdSiLPqmGPMDVJqkJFYnQ0Hsmhwo/edit?usp=sharing), which is then turned into JavaScript, so keeping the list of APIs updated is hopefully a straightforward task.